 - Pay close attention to areas that mat easily: behind the ears and legs, in the armpits, on the undercarriage and where his collar or halter rubs.

-- Keep mats from forming.
+- Keep matted dog hair from forming.
 A detangler cream or spray helps prevent fur from getting clumped up and can be used before your pup jumps into a river or lake to make the post-swim brushout easier.
 Use only products specifically made for dogs.

 - If your pup’s coat has gotten severely matted or hasn’t been cared for in a while, take a trip to the veterinarian.
-An uncared-for coat can cause skin irritation or infection that needs to be treated by a medical professional.
+An uncared-for coat and extremely matted dog hair can cause skin irritation or infection that needs to be treated by a medical professional.

 - To learn the best way to brush out your pup and kind of brush to use, talk to your groomer.
 Your groomer will be happy to share, as the better you are at daily grooming the easier her job is.